Total posts: [30,717] 1 ... 204 205 206 207 208 210 211 212 213 214 ... 1229

 edited 29th Nov '12 3:42:39 PM by AquaRegia

 I have to say I agree specifically with your last two comments, mostly because the latter one is agreeing with me.
 Yay!
 I'll go cut the Red vs. Blue examples since we had already gotten a conceness on that.
 I would cut Alex Kralie as well but I'm going to be a bit cautious here and wait for some more input on the matter (but even if the work ended now there wouldn't be enough for him to be a Complete Monster; he's being driven insane by the Operator/Slender Man, he kills a man in a fit of insanity, and threatens to kill Jay.
 Bad actions, but they still fall way short of a Complete Monster).

-Green is not a creative color.With Malachite, I am aware about the comedic moments with him.
+Are you ready for Freddy?With Malachite, I am aware about the comedic moments with him.
 However, he then goes back into serious mode in a Mood Whiplash.
 I still say keep.

 Keep calm, and let it go.